MicroRJ/dr-ai/README.txt

 that is good or bad is not my concern as the primary goal of this project is to learn.
 Please do point out my mistakes if you have the time and let me know of any suggestions!
 Once again, this is a very simple program and it does not use anything close to advanced techniques.
-To use this program you must first download the samples from: http://yann.lecun.com/exdb/mnist
+To use this program you should have the sample data under the 'data' directory in this source tree, you can download the assets from: http://yann.lecun.com/exdb/mnist